ltatka/oscillatorDB/README.md

 conda activate oscillatorDB

  ```
  DO NOT INSTALL bson into this environment.
 It will break everything and you'll waste an entire day trying to fix it and then just end up re-cloning the repo.
 Trust me, I know.
+Don't think it will be a good idea to back up the database and google how to do it.
+Don't implent the accepted answer on StackOverflow.
+Don't mess with the environment.
+Do not do what I have done.

 ## Database Description